alexed1/LightningFlowComponents/flow_screen_components/lookupFSC/README.md

 - label="I2_Display Which Field?"
 This is the field that will show up in the list box to represent a record.
 It defaults to "Name"
 - label="I3_Field Label"  This is just the label that appears next to the lookup control
 - label="I4_Output Which Field as Value?"
 This is the field you actually want saved into the Output Value attribute.
 It defaults to Id so you can hav ean Id to use for lookups, but you may want to change it to Name or some other value.
 - label="O1_Output Value" This will hold the value that is selected, for use downstream in the flow.
+If a value is provided as an Input parameter, it will be passed to the O1_Output Value Output parameter if no record is selected.

 Advanced Attributes